Today, we’re talking about data science salaries.

 Because he couldn't keep up with the work.
 His subordinates were doing way more work than he was, and we hadn't been stringent enough in the interview process.

 This just goes to show, you can keep on sitting around and gaining experience and commanding a higher salary: but you still have to prove your worth when you switch companies.
+See more about data science manager salaries to learn more about what you can expect to make.

 Salaries won’t keep you in data science.